donohoe/content/posts/iphone-ios-setup-for-kids.md

 ## Contacts

 Add a contact for every member of the family.
-Don't forget to include Street Address and backup ohone numbers.
+Don't forget to include Street Address and backup phone numbers.
 I've found using the "Nickname" and "Relationship" fields very handy.
 Don't forget to have primary contacts set as Favorites.

 With “Relationships” properly setup in contacts, they can say “_Hey Siri, call mom_”.